 Hiking Profile: 5:00 – 5:30 hours, + 680 m ascent, – 680 m descent

-This day surprised me the most and was one of my two favorite hiking days.
+This day surprised me the most and was one of my two favourite hiking days.
 As it started in Riomaggiore, I expected the hiking trail to be crowded as the Cinque Terre hiking trails often are.
 Almost immediately, I discovered this wasn’t the case.
 My smile widened.
 It was going to be a great day.

 After hiking up a gradual but never too steep trail, I arrived at the Madonna of Monte Nero Monastery.
-This was one of my favorite views of the Cinque Terre because you can see three of the five villages.
+This was one of my favourite views of the Cinque Terre because you can see three of the five villages.
 There are also picnic tables there, so I took a few moments to take it all in.